Summary of Accomplishments

 Things progressed again during 2019.
 I was invited to take part in the Art @ Parke exhibits run by Home Farm Cafe.
 They asked me to exhibit black and white photos reflecting the people of Dartmoor.
 Knowing this could potentially be a big project I felt I couldn't continue in my job because it took up too much of my time.
 With the support of my husband and his parents I quit my job and started connecting with people who lived and worked on Dartmoor.
 It's was the most challenging but most rewarding project I've done to date.
 The exhibition rand from mid-September to mid-November 2019.
 Leading on from this exhibition I was then lucky enough to be asked to create another solo exhibition for Dartmoor National Park.
 This ran from Jan - Mar 2020 and was titled "Working Life on Dartmoor".

 It's now 2021 and I've been lucky enough to have a Portfolio I entered into the RHS Photographic Competition short-listed.
-It will be exhibited at one of the RHS Shows in 2021 and will be judged and a medal awarded if considered of a good enough quality...further details to come.
+It will be exhibited at Saatchi Gallery in London and will be judged and a medal awarded if considered a good enough quality.

 In addition to this, I will be published in the summer edition of The Dartmoor Magazine in the "A Dartmoor Photographer's Favourite Tor' feature.
 Exciting times.